CarVac/MeleeConchRuleset/ruleset.md

 Output: A value sent from the controller to the game console

+Analog Output: Analog stick X and Y axes, C-stick X and Y axes, L and R analog

+Digital Output: A, B, X, Y, L digital, R digital, D-pad up/down/left/right, and Start

+Trigger: L or R

+Analog Trigger Output: L or R Analog Outputs

+Digital Trigger Output: L or R Digital Outputs

 Analog Input: Any Input device that measures a smoothly-changing value roughly proportional to a physical position or applied force

 Half-Range Analog Input (HRAI): any Analog Input device with a default output at the extreme end of its range

+Digitized Half-Range Analog Input (DHRAI): an intermediate digital value changed when a HRAI's value exceeds a constant rising-edge threshold or drops below a constant falling-edge threshold.

 Full-Range Analog Input: any Analog Input device with a default output not at either end of its range

-Nonreturning Analog Input: any Analog Input device that does not automatically return to a default output.
+Nonreturning Analog Input: any Analog Input device that does not automatically return to a default output

 Digital Input: Any Input device that produces exactly two possible values according to a physical position or applied force

-Analog Output: Analog stick X and Y axes, C-stick X and Y axes, L and R trigger analog values

-Digital Output: A, B, X, Y, L digital, R digital, D-pad up/down/left/right, and Start

 Combined Analog Digital Input (CADI): An Analog Input device which over the course of its travel activates an electrically distinct Digital Input (ex.
 GCC triggers)

+Modifier Input: Any Digital Input or Digitized HRAI that, when actuated in combination with other Inputs, changes the behavior of an Analog Output or a Digital Trigger Output

+Dedicated Modifier Input: Any Modifier Input that influences no Outputs when actuated alone or in concert with other Dedicated Modifiers.

 # General